statsig-io/docs/docs/data-warehouse-ingestion/introduction.md

 Reloading data and backfilling metrics and events is billed as any other [custom event](metrics/raw-events#billing)

+Note: Auto-generated **User Accounting Metrics** are not supported today for data warehouse ingestions.

 ### Frequently Asked Questions
 1. **Does the event data from count towards Statsig's [User Accounting Metrics](/metrics/user) such as DAU or Retention?**